siam-biswas/Transfiguration/README.md

 ## Usage

-Start with defining a Transfigurator service as an instance variable with your desired container type and an Array of your data
+Start with defining a `Transfigurator` service as an instance variable with a container type and an Array of your data

 ```swift